Why is our work important?

 Community media is key to Australia’s cultural landscape – content for the community, by the community.
 At a time when traditional mediums, such as newspapers and commercial television are faltering, audience engagement with community media is increasing.

-Thirty per cent of Australians aged 15 years and over listen to community radio weekly.
-Listeners typically tune in for 15.7 hours per week.
+Thirty-one percent of Australians aged 15 years and over listen to community radio weekly.
+Listeners typically tune in for 14 hours per week.

 Audiences tune in because they value an independent and local source of information, news and entertainment that’s not owned by big business or government.